• Deutsch

 Highlights

-Anakena beach where King Hotu Matua came ashore with the first settlers lies at the northern end of Easter Island.
+>Anakena beach is situated at the northern end of Easter Island.
 The sand is white and coconut palms planted there live up to every tourist’s vision of a tropical beach.
 Anakena is the only beach on the island suitable for swimming.
-No wonder the royal families lived here and only permitted other islanders to set foot on the beach during special occasions.
-A little further to the east of Anakena lies the Ahu Te Pito Kura.
+A little further to the east of Anakena you will find the Ahu Te Pito Kura.
 This is where the Te Pito Kura („The Red Navel“) is located: a large, round smooth stone that is said to have magic powers.
 According to legend, King Hotu Matua himself brought the stone with him.
 At a height of 10m / 32ft , the tallest moai ever erected stands on the Ahu Te Pito Kura.

 Leave a Reply